17. What is a false Christ? How can a false Christ be discerned?

 God become flesh is called Christ, and so the Christ that can give people the truth is called God.
 There is nothing excessive about this, for He possesses the substance of God, and possesses God’s disposition, and wisdom in His work, that are unattainable by man.
 Those who call themselves Christ, yet cannot do the work of God, are frauds.
 Christ is not merely the manifestation of God on earth, but also the particular flesh assumed by God as He carries out and completes His work among man.
 This flesh cannot be supplanted by just any man, but is a flesh that can adequately bear God’s work on earth, and express the disposition of God, and well represent God, and provide man with life.
 Sooner or later, those who impersonate Christ will all fall, for although they claim to be Christ, they possess none of the substance of Christ.
 And so I say that the authenticity of Christ cannot be defined by man, but is answered and decided by God Himself.

 Though Christ on earth is able to work on behalf of God Himself, He does not come with the intention of showing all men His image in the flesh.
-He does not come for all men to see Him; He comes to allow man to be led by His hand, thereby entering into the new age.
+He does not come so that all men see Him; He comes to allow man to be led by His hand, and man thereby enters into the new age.
 The function of Christ’s flesh is for the work of God Himself, that is, for the work of God in the flesh, and not to enable man to fully understand the substance of His flesh.
-No matter how He works, it does not exceed that which is attainable to the flesh.
+No matter how He works, nothing He does goes beyond that which is attainable by the flesh.
 No matter how He works, He does so in the flesh with a normal humanity, and does not fully reveal to man the true countenance of God.
 Additionally, His work in the flesh is never as supernatural or inestimable as man conceives.
 Even though Christ represents God Himself in the flesh and carries out in person the work that God Himself ought to do, He does not deny the existence of God in heaven, nor does He feverishly proclaim His own deeds.
-Rather, He humbly remains hidden within His flesh.
-Apart from Christ, those who falsely claim to be Christ do not have His qualities.
+Rather, He remains hidden, humbly, within His flesh.
+Apart from Christ, those who falsely claim to be Christ do not possess His qualities.
 When juxtaposed against the arrogant and self-exalting disposition of those false Christs, it becomes apparent what manner of flesh is truly Christ.
-The more false they are, the more such false Christs show off themselves, and the more capable they are of working signs and wonders to deceive man.
+The falser they are, the more such false Christs flaunt themselves, and the more capable they are of working signs and wonders to deceive man.
 False Christs do not have the qualities of God; Christ is not tainted by any element belonging to false Christs.

 There are some who are possessed by evil spirits and cry out vociferously, “I am God!”
 Yet, in the end, they are revealed, for they are wrong in what they represent.
 They represent Satan, and the Holy Spirit pays them no heed.
 However highly you exalt yourself or however strongly you cry out, you are still a created being and one that belongs to Satan.
 I never cry out, “I am God, I am the beloved Son of God!”
 But the work I do is God’s work.
 Need I shout?
 There is no need for exaltation.
 God does His own work Himself and does not need man to accord Him a status or give Him an honorific title: His work is sufficient to represent His identity and status.
 Prior to His baptism, was not Jesus God Himself?
 Was He not the incarnate flesh of God?
 Surely it cannot be said that it was only after receiving witness that He became the only Son of God?
 Long before He began His work, was there not already a man by the name of Jesus?
 You are unable to bring forth new paths or to represent the Spirit.
 You cannot express the work of the Spirit or the words that He speaks.
 You are unable to do the work of God Himself, and that of the Spirit you are unable to do.
 The wisdom, wonder, and unfathomability of God, and the entirety of the disposition by which God chastises man: all of these are beyond your capacity to express.
 So it would be useless to try to claim to be God; you would have only the name and none of the substance.
 God Himself has come, but no one recognizes Him, yet He continues on in His work and does so in representation of the Spirit.
 Whether you call Him man or God, the Lord or Christ, or call Her sister, it does not matter.
 But the work He does is that of the Spirit and represents the work of God Himself.
 He does not care about the name by which man calls Him.
 Can that name determine His work?
 Regardless of what you call Him, as far as God is concerned, He is the incarnate flesh of the Spirit of God; He represents the Spirit and is approved by the Spirit.
 If you are unable to make way for a new age, or to bring the old to an end, or to usher in a new age, or to do new work, then you cannot be called God!